-Hummingbird Scientific’s single-tilt tomography holder tips are designed for cross platform transfers.
+Hummingbird Scientific’s single-tilt tomography TEM holder with removable sample clamp tips are designed to maximize tilt and allow cross-platform transfers and imaging.
 Because the system permits unusually high tilt angles, the sample itself is the only contributor to the missing wedge.
 A range of removable tips are available for the system and can be customized for specific specimen support geometries.

 - 3D reconstruction of nanostructures and embedded structures (e.g. dislocations)